surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Applying layers to equipment the capabilities and traffic on a device is easier to understand
 * **Routers and switches** form the building blocks of almost any network
 * **They all provide the same basic services when you plug them in, regardless of the vendor**.
-* Switches oeprate at level 2 and forward LAN frames based on MAC addresses in those frames, they also perform error checking on each frame and provide network segmentation through network traffic control from MAC addresses.
+* Switches operate at level 2 and forward LAN frames based on MAC addresses in those frames, they also perform error checking on each frame and provide network segmentation through network traffic control from MAC addresses.
 * Switches use SNMP (Simple Network Management Protocol) and VLAN's (Virtual Local Area Networks)
 * Routers process IP packets with the main function to get IP packets to the proper destination
 * The router checks Qos and fragmentation information
-* Many routers support firewalling, virtual private networks terminati, authentication and Network Address Translation (NAT)
+* Many routers support firewalling, virtual private networks terminate, authentication and Network Address Translation (NAT)
 * The term gateway has several meanings
 * Routers and network hosts are configured with a default gateway - but this is actually a router
 * It is called a default gateway because this is the network path to the rest of the world
 * The traditional gateway on layer 4 are used to convert between systems that do not share the same networking model
 * With VoIP the gateway is making a comeback - a gateway is required for a TCP/IP and SS7 (signaling system 7) to communicate with a regular telephone.
-* An _access point_ is sometimes referred to as a wireless hub because it broadcasts certain kidnds of traffic everywhere.
+* An _access point_ is sometimes referred to as a wireless hub because it broadcasts certain kinds of traffic everywhere.
 However it (like an ethernet switch) uses MAC addresses to make forwarding decisions.
 * Multi-layer switching has blurred the line between processing frames at Layer 2 and higher level functions like routing

 #### Layers vs Equipment